SethLaske/SethLaske.github.io/_projects/1-branch-battles.md

 I think forcing myself to write down everything would make me a lot more organized and focused, solely because I would only want to track a single thing, and would rather avoid switching between branches to work on several aspects of the game in a single place.
 I do think that there is a use for having flexibility, iterating and experimenting losely, but tracking the results after is very important.
 I'd also be interested in seeing where I spent my time more clearly. *It would also be useful to be able to document these things for writing them here at the end*

-* **Optimizing Unity** - Working in Unity for so long, it taught me what I didn't know.
+* **Utilizing Unity** - Working in Unity for so long, it taught me what I didn't know.
 Being able to actually know what I needed to learn it made watching devlogs and tutorials far more useful, as I would learn more than the one thing that was taught, I would be able to apply everything they were using to my own work.
 * *Gizmos* - Super useful for debuging, understanding why things are happening, and just looking very cool.
 * *Object Detection* - Originally I used colliders for everything.
 Each unit ended up having 3/4 colliders attached, the ground had colliders, spells had colliders, even the camera had colliders.
 This caused plenty of struggles, needed to ensure every collider was the collider I actually was looking for, with some scripts added just to manage the collider on a game object.
 Once I knew better that these were both computationally inefficient, and rather annoying to deal with I started using colliders in code, only checking for nearby objects when directly needed.
 I also used ray casts far more liberaly due to the simplicity and effectiveness for what I was actually doing.
 * *Prefabs* - Designing prefabs with the same strategies as object oriented programming was huge for certain cases.
 Make them easy to edit, only have the relevant information on each prefab, and designing them to be stackable so I can limit the number of additional prefabs I need to edit once I have to edit one.
 Super effective when implemented properly.